 In 1853, Jacob Frederick Specht established a brewery that nine years later would become the Broadway Brewery.
-Jacob was born about 1827, and he and his young wife emigrated from Baden, Germany, just prior to 1850.
+Jacob was born in April of 1826, and he and his young wife emigrated from Karlshrue, Baden, Germany, about 1849.
 He was employed at the C. (Casper) Specht Brewery in Philadelphia, and it is assumed that Casper was an uncle.
 In mid-1853 he arrived in San Francisco and soon erected a small brewery and dwelling at 126 Broadway.
 In 1855, purchased a nearby tract of land on Broadway between Stockton & Dupont, where he built a larger brewery and dwelling.
 Then in 1859 he erected a much larger building on his lots, which was listed in the 1860 City Directory as the Specht Building, at 99 Broadway, but the building encompassed lots 91-99.
 This was to be the new home for his San Francisco Brewery.

 The above ad was from a Feb.
 1855, German language periodical.
 The translation is: "San Francisco Brewery, from J. Specht and J. Hummel.
 99 Broadway, between Dupont and Stockton."
 In 1861 a city ordinance called for renumbering the streets with Market St. as a starting point.
 Thus the Specht Building was now at 629-637.